WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 - How to implement a parallel function.

 ### SOFTWARE ARCHITECTURE
-- Introduction to the concept and importance of software architecture.
+- Understand the basic elements of software design in JavaScript, including closures, abstraction, module pattern.
-- File structure planning and how white-board planning an app
-- IIFEs and modular architecture

 ### FRONT-END SKILLS
 - How to apply Flexbox to page content in a responsive design.